Now that the back to school season is here, it’s worth considering your child’s backpack.

 According to Lisa A. Haney, Director of Rehabilitation Services at Pennsylvania Hospital, “More than 40 million U.S. students carry backpacks, and most of them are unaware that overloading them or carrying them incorrectly can set them up for a lifetime of problems,” says Ms. Haney.
 “It’s up to parents, teachers and schools to help spread the word about backpack safety and help our kids lighten their loads.”
-About 20 million carry in those packs more than the recommended weigh.
+About 20 million carry in those packs more than the recommended weight.

-It is notable that among the students who reported having difficulty carrying their books, 12% reported carrying their books less frequently.
 In a recent study published in the journal Applied Ergonomics; 2013, researchers analyzed the prevalence of back, neck, and shoulder pain in 586 schoolchildren aged 12-14 years.
 They measured children’s weight, height, BMI, and the weight of their school.
 Children reported how they carried their bags (over one shoulder, with both shoulders, or carrying with a hand) and the type of bag they carried (back pack, satchel, or brief case).

 The majority of kids (59.6%) reported some type of neck, back, or shoulder pain.
 More than a third of children (35.3%) reported neck pain, more than a quarter of kids (26.2%) had low-back pain, and 33% of children had shoulder pain.

 Dr. McQuaite notes “Each year, I grow more concerned as I see more and more children with problems associated with backpacks.
 Complaints include back pain, headaches, neck and shoulder pain, and numbness into the arms and hands.
-Studies show a direct connection to these problems being associated to overloaded and ill-fitted backpacks.
+Studies show a direct connection to these problems with overloaded and ill-fitted backpacks.
 The body is trying to compensate for the change caused by the backpack’s added weight.
 The spine in particular can be affected as it bends and twists to reposition this added backpack weight.
 When this happens pain usually results.”

 In an effort to cut down on the number of these injuries, Dr. McQuaite offers parents the following backpack safety advice: